laura-digio/CleanArch/doc/design_patterns.md

 **Singleton** is a **creational design pattern** that ensures that only one instance exists for a given class and that there’s a global access point to that instance.

-It usually uses lazy loading to create the single instance when it’s needed the first time..
+It usually uses lazy loading to create the single instance when it’s needed the first time.

 ## Factory